Uganda drops Chinese firm from railway deal, eyes Turkish rival | Business

 He spoke on condition of anonymity because he was not authorised to speak on the subject.
 "One of the obligations under the contract with the Chinese was that they were supposed to help Uganda source financing which has really not come true," the official said.

 He said Uganda had written to the Chinese firm in December cancelling the contract and that the Chinese had so far not indicated any objection to the decision.
 Officials of CHEC were not immediately reachable for comment.
-Wang Wenbin, China's foreign ministry spokesperson, said China and Uganda had in the past jointly cooperated in railways, hydropower stations, highways, oil and gas development, and infrastructure construction.
+Chinese foreign ministry spokesperson Wang Wenbin said China and Uganda had in the past jointly cooperated in railways, hydropower stations, highways, oil and gas development, and infrastructure construction.

 "China and Uganda are comprehensive cooperative partners, and practical cooperation between the two countries is at the forefront of China-Africa cooperation," he told a news conference in Beijing.
 The source at Uganda's transport ministry said they had turned their focus to Turkey's Yapi Merkezi.